Dansgaard-Oescher events and Critical Slowing Down

 Example block output

 In (Boers, 2018), 13/16 and 7/16 true positives are respectively found for the variance and AC1, with 16 referring to the total number of transitions.
 The timeseries actually includes 18 transition but, in (Boers, 2018), some segments are considered too small to be analysed.
 In contrast, we here respectively find 9/16 true positives for the variance and 3/16 for AC1.
 We can track down the discrepancies to be in the surrogate testing, since the indicator timeseries computed here are almost exactly similar to those of (Boers, 2018).
-This mismatch points out that packages like TransitionsInTimeseries.jl are wishful for research to be reproducible, especially since CSD is gaining attention - not only within the scientific community but also in popular media.
+This mismatch points out that packages like TransitionsInTimeseries.jl are desirable for research to be reproducible, especially since CSD is gaining attention - not only within the scientific community but also in popular media.

 CSD: only a necessary condition, only in some cases